alihan-tadal/wordle/README.md

 # Wordle Clone

 This is a Wordle clone implemented using C++ and QML.
-Oirignal Wordle game can be found [here](https://www.nytimes.com/games/wordle/index.html).
+Original Wordle game can be found [here](https://www.nytimes.com/games/wordle/index.html).

 ## Quick Demo